kamo04/alx-system_engineering-devops/0x00-shell_basics/README.md

 Deletes betty
 Delets my first directory
 Goes back to 1 directory
-Shows all fils and the boot order
+Shows all files and the boot order list the file type of the named file